Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The RHA T20i impresses with exceptional build quality, sound quality so good you will consider going back to wired headphones, and a plethora of extra goodies in the box.
+The RHA T20i impresses with the exceptional build quality, a sound quality so good you will consider going back to wired headphones, and a plethora of extra goodies in the box.
 Any serious audiophile would be doing themselves a great disservice if they didn’t consider the RHA T20i as a potential earbud.
 If you love technology, you might want to read our NU force Air DAC uWireless system review a read too.

 The RHA T20i headphones feature a Dual-Coil driver.
 This is a dynamic driver specifically made to offer high-resolution sound reproduction.
-They’re priced at almost $142.00, though, which is enough to make anyone circle-back to rethink their purchase.
-If this is you, the Shure SE215 are an excellent, under $100, choice for earbuds and Shure’s attempt at budget headphones.
+They’re priced at almost $142.00, though, which is enough to make anyone circle back to rethink their purchase.
+If this is you, the Shure SE215 is an excellent, under $100, choice for earbuds and Shure’s attempt at budget headphones.
 But with the outstanding sound quality and many, many extras the RHA T20i offers, it will be hard for any serious audiophile to consider anything else.

 It’s clear that the target audience for the RHA T20i is people who know a thing or two about sound reproduction and sound quality.
 Although this may alienate a certain segment of people, it’s nice to see a product focusing on a core group of individuals by playing up their strengths and not trying to appeal to a wide audience with good, but not exceptional, performance across the board.

 Also why not check out: